 Control + Z

 Perhaps the greatest advantage to drawing digitally is the ability to undo.
-Despite the miraculous innovation behind erasers in recent years, erasing can leave behind faint lines, shavings, or even damage other parts of the drawing.
+Despite the miraculous innovation behind erasers in recent years, erasing can leave behind faint lines, and shavings or even damage other parts of the drawing.

-Digital software makes it possible to work with many layers at a time, as well as reverse any mistake.
-Many artists upload a time-lapse of their entire drawing, as the software is capable of remembering every stroke and movement.
+Digital software makes it possible to work with many layers at a time and reverse any mistake.
+Many artists upload a timelapse of their entire drawing, as the software can record every stroke and movement.

 When a piece is saved, the artist can return to it at any point and access these same layers and tools.
 They can also take a finished piece and adjust the contrast, tint, and other values to their liking.